 Welcome to Free Beam Sizer

-You may begin sizing beams for free once you have reviewed the disclaimer.
+You may begin sizing beams for free once you have reviewed the Disclaimer.

-Welcome to the online tool that is the beam calculator of choice for hundreds of do-it-yourselfers around the globe.
+Welcome to the online tool that is the beam calculator of choice for thousands of do-it-yourselfers around the globe.
 Go through the step-by-step process to easily and confidently determine the beam, joist, rafter, purlin, or girder that you need for your project.
 Use it to calculate log beams, timber beams, lumber beams, steel beams, and even concrete beams.
 Be sure to try the dead load and live load calculator and build your confidence that you are using the right loads.
-Use the requests link if you have a question or a suggestion.
+Use the Requests link if you have a question or a suggestion.
 As always, consult your structural engineer when your situation is too complicated to solve online.

 Why use Free Beam Sizer?